Provable Preimage Under-Approximation for Neural Networks (Full Version): Introduction

 \section{Introduction}

 Despite the remarkable empirical success of neural networks, guaranteeing their correctness, especially when using them as decision-making components in safety-critical autonomous systems~\cite{Bojarski16AutoControl,Codevilla18,Yun17Robotics}, is an important and challenging task.
 Towards this aim, various approaches have been developed for the verification of neural networks, with extensive effort devoted to local robustness verification \cite{huang2017safety,katz2017reluplex,zhang2018crown,bunel2018unified,tjeng2019evaluating,singh2019deeppoly,xu2020automated,xu2021fast,wang2021beta}.
 While local robustness verification focuses on deciding the absence of adversarial examples within an $\epsilon$-perturbation neighbourhood, an alternative approach for neural network analysis is to construct the preimage of its predictions \cite{Matoba20Exact,Dathathri19Inverse}.
-By characterizing the preimage symbolically in an abstract representation, e.g., polyhedra, one can perform more complex analysis for a wider class of properties beyond local robustness.
+Given a set of outputs, the preimage is defined as the set of all inputs mapped by the neural network to that output set.
+By characterizing the preimage symbolically in an abstract representation, e.g., polyhedra, one can perform more complex analysis for a wider class of properties beyond local robustness, such as computing the \emph{proportion} of inputs satisfying a property (quantitative verification) even if standard robustness verification fails.

-However, the exact preimage generation method of~\cite{Matoba20Exact} takes time exponential in the number of neurons in a network.
-Meanwhile, the approximate preimage generation method proposed in \cite{Dathathri19Inverse} bypasses the intractability of exact preimage generation by leveraging symbolic interpolants \cite{craig1957inter,Albarghouthi13interpolants} for abstraction of neural network layers.
+Exact preimage generation~\cite{Matoba20Exact} is intractable, taking time exponential in the number of neurons in a network; thus approximations are necessary.
+Unfortunately, existing methods are limited in their applicability.
+The inverse abstraction method in \cite{Dathathri19Inverse} bypasses the intractability of exact preimage generation by leveraging symbolic interpolants \cite{craig1957inter,Albarghouthi13interpolants} for abstraction of neural network layers.
 However, due to the complexity of interpolation, the time to compute the abstraction also scales exponentially with the number of neurons in hidden layers.
-Therefore, more efficient computation methods for (symbolic abstraction of) preimages of neural networks are needed.
+A concurrent work \cite{ProveBound} proposed an input bounding algorithm targeting backward reachability analysis for control policies and out-of-distribution (OOD) detection in low-dimensional domains.
+Their method produces a preimage \emph{over-approximation}, which cannot be used for quantitative verification.
+Therefore, more efficient and flexible computation methods for (symbolic abstraction of) preimages of neural networks are needed.